A stable multiplicative dynamical low-rank discretization for the linear Boltzmann-BGK equation: Linear Boltzmann-BGK

 In this work, we consider an isothermal Maxwellian without drift, i.e.

+with strictly positive density $\rho(t,x) >0$.
 This results in a linear model, which we call the \textit{linear Boltzmann-BGK equation}.
 It has been extensively studied in the PDE community (see, e.g., \cite{evans2021, evans2020, achleitner2016}) as well as from a numerical point of view \cite{ bessemoulin2020}.
-In this paper, we provide a stability analysis of this model in the context of dynamical low-rank simulation.
-The stability analysis for the simplified problem provides insight into the numerical schemes that have been used in the literature [14] for the Boltzmann--BGK equation.
-In particular, it explains why such schemes need to take relatively small time step sizes even though the collision operator is treated implicitly.
+The linearity of the model allows for a rigorous theoretical stability analysis in the sense of von Neumann, which, to our knowledge, is only available in the linear case.
+In this paper, we provide such stability considerations in the context of dynamical low-rank simulation using a multiplicative decomposition.
+The stability analysis for the simplified problem provides insight into the numerical schemes that have been used in the literature \cite{einkemmerhuying2021} for the non-linear Boltzmann-BGK equation.
+In particular, it explains why such multiplicative schemes need to take relatively small time step sizes even though the collision operator is treated implicitly.
+In addition, we expect that ideas for the design of stable numerical schemes for the Boltzmann-BGK equation can be transferred from this provably stable linear problem to more complicated non-linear setups.

 We insert the multiplicative approach \eqref{eq:splittingMg} into \eqref{eq:linearBGKf} and \eqref{eq:rho} and obtain

 This set of equations is called the \textit{advection form} of the multiplicative system.
 It corresponds to the way the equations are treated in \cite{einkemmerhuying2021}.
 We can rewrite equation \eqref{eqs-naive:Mg-g} into a \textit{conservative form}, leading to the system